Anonymous642/RESPEC-CFA/README.md

-# ReSpec-CFA
+# RESPEC-CFA

-ReSpec-CFA is a Control Flow Attestation (CFA) extension that enables speculative optimization of generated Control Flow logs (CFLogs) based on two new application-specific characteristics.
-First, ReSpec-CFA enables optimization on the localilty of branching instructions.
+RESPEC-CFA is a Control Flow Attestation (CFA) extension that enables speculative optimization of generated Control Flow logs (CFLogs) based on two new application-specific characteristics.
+First, RESPEC-CFA enables optimization on the localilty of branching instructions.
 A trusted Verifier (Vrf) can speculate on and configure a remote Prover (Prv) with a memory address prefix length.
-ReSpec-CFA uses this length to calculate the prefix of each control flow transfer added to CFLog and log shared prefixes only once.
-Second, ReSpec-CFA allows for optimizations based on Huffman codes.
+RESPEC-CFA uses this length to calculate the prefix of each control flow transfer added to CFLog and log shared prefixes only once.
+Second, RESPEC-CFA allows for optimizations based on Huffman codes.
 Vrf can generate a Huffman encoding table based on prior executions\CFLogs and send the table to Prv.
-ReSpec-CFA then uses this table to encode each CFLog entry at runtime.
+RESPEC-CFA then uses this table to encode each CFLog entry at runtime.
 These speculation strategies achieve up to 90.1% CFLog reductions alone.
-However, when coupled with prior work like [SpecCFA](https://github.com/RIT-CHAOS-SEC/SpecCFA/), ReSpec-CFA achieves further reductions up to 99.7% of CFLog's original size.
+However, when coupled with prior work like [SpecCFA](https://github.com/RIT-CHAOS-SEC/SpecCFA/), RESPEC-CFA achieves further reductions up to 99.7% of CFLog's original size.

-A Map of ReSpec's directory structure can be found [here](#respec-directory-structure)
+A Map of RESPEC's directory structure can be found [here](#respec-directory-structure)

-## ReSpec-CFA Hardware/Dependencies
+## RESPEC-CFA Hardware/Dependencies

-ReSpec-CFA was developed and tested on an Ubuntu 20.04.2 device with a 3.7 GHz Intel Xeon W-2145 CPU.
+RESPEC-CFA was developed and tested on an Ubuntu 20.04.2 device with a 3.7 GHz Intel Xeon W-2145 CPU.

-We implement ReSpec's prototype using the STM32CubeIDE and deploy our prototype on a NUCLEO-L552ZE-Q development board featuring an STM32L552ZE MCU with support for ARM TrustZone-M. This MCU operates at 110 MHz and uses a UART-to-USB interface with a baud rate of 38400 for communication.
+We implement RESPEC's prototype using the STM32CubeIDE and deploy our prototype on a NUCLEO-L552ZE-Q development board featuring an STM32L552ZE MCU with support for ARM TrustZone-M. This MCU operates at 110 MHz and uses a UART-to-USB interface with a baud rate of 38400 for communication.

 **Note:** We used STM32CubeIDE 1.15.0 for our development.
 While other versions of the IDE should work, we experienced communication issues with the development board when using other CubeIDE versions (1.16.1 specifically).
 Due to this, we recommend using version 1.15.0 when running this prototype.

-Using ReSpec-CFA's prototype relies on several bash and python scripts.
+Using RESPEC-CFA's prototype relies on several bash and python scripts.
 The bash scripts require the `gcc-arm-none-eabi` toolchain to be installed.
 This can be done using:

     apt-get install gcc-arm-none-eabi